 The minimum number of off-street parking spaces shall be as follows:

 ¹ Note: Multiple Uses.
 When a development contains multiple uses, more than one (1) parking requirement may be applied.

 ² Note: Fraction When Calculating.
 Any fraction obtained when calculating the parking requirement shall be required to add one (1) additional parking stall.

 1.17.035 SHARED PARKING LOTS.

-The Land Use Authority Board may approve the joint use of a parking lot or facility provided that the applicant can show that conflict between the different users can be effectively eliminated.
+The Development Review Committee may approve the joint use of a parking lot or facility provided that the applicant can show that conflict between the different users can be effectively eliminated.
 For instance, willing parties such as a church and a commercial business may share parking facilities if typical heavy use parking times allow.
 A copy of the recorded perpetual easement shall be provided to the Zoning Administrator.

 1.17.040 PARKING LOT LIGHTING REQUIRED.